Circle actions on four dimensional almost complex manifolds with discrete fixed point sets

-for some positive integers $c$ and $d$ that are relatively prime.
+for all $g \in S^1 \subset \mathbb{C}$.
 The action has 4 fixed points, $p_1=([1:0:0],[1:0]), p_2=([1:0:0],[0:1]), p_3=([0:1:0],[1:0])$, and $p_4=([0:0:1],[0:1])$, and the weights at the fixed points are $\{-c,d\}$, $\{nd-c,-d\}$, $\{c,d\}$, and $\{c-nd,-d\}$, respectively.
 If $c-nd$ is positive, Figure \ref{fig7-2} with $e=c-nd$ describes the manifold.
 Suppose that $c-nd$ is negative.
 In this case, if $d=1$, Figure \ref{fig7-2} with $e=nd-c$ describes the manifold, and if $d>1$, Figure \ref{fig7-3} with $e=nd-c$ describes the manifold.
 If $d=1$, Figure \ref{fig7-3} also describes the manifold, but we choose Figure \ref{fig7-2} to describe the manifold so that the multigraph can be achieved from our minimal model.
 This results from the fact that any multigraph that we associate in this paper satisfies the conditions in Lemma \ref{l26}; since $d=1$ is the smallest positive weight, for any edge $e$ with label 1, a multigraph we associate satisfies $n_{t(e)}=n_{i(e)}+1$ where $n_v$ is the index of a vertex $v$; see Definition \ref{d11}.
 Note that when Figure \ref{fig7-2} describes the manifold, $c \equiv e \mod d$ and when Figure \ref{fig7-3} describes the manifold, $c \equiv -e \mod d$. \end{exa}

 On the other hand, as in Theorem \ref{t11}, our minimal model is described by a semi-free multigraph.
-Therefore, we shall discuss how to go from our minimal multigraph Figure \ref{fig6} to their minimal multigraphs Figure \ref{fig7-1}, Figure \ref{fig7-2}, and Figure \ref{fig7-3} with $d>1$ by our operations in Theorem \ref{t11}.
+Therefore, we shall discuss how to go from our minimal multigraph Figure \ref{fig6} to their minimal multigraphs Figure \ref{fig7-1}, Figure \ref{fig7-2}, and Figure \ref{fig7-3} with $d>1$, by our operations in Theorem \ref{t11}.

 For a multigraph Figure \ref{fig7-1} for $\mathbb{CP}^2$, perform the reverse of Operation 4 in Theorem \ref{t11}.
 Then the resulting multigraph is Figure \ref{fig7-2} if we set $a=c$, $b=d$, and $e=c$.
 This means that if we can go from our minimal multigraph Figure \ref{fig6} to Figure \ref{fig7-2} with $a=c$, $b=d$, and $e=c$ by our operations, then we can perform Operation 4 in Theorem \ref{t11} to Figure \ref{fig7-2} with $a=c$, $b=d$, and $e=c$ to reach Figure \ref{fig7-1}.
 Therefore, for a multigraph for $\mathbb{CP}^2$, our task is to show how to go from Figure \ref{fig6} to Figure \ref{fig7-2}.